savitagup/901NodeIntro-1/Labs/Ch02-fundamentals/1modules/README.md

     NOTE: The .js extension is optional.

-1. Open a VSCode terminal at this pont by right clicking on the file and choosing open at terminal.
+1. Open a VSCode terminal at this point by right clicking on the file and choosing open at terminal.

 1. Use `node main` to run the file and read the error.